andrewcbuensalida/PERN-STACK-YELP-CLONE/README.md

  https://www.youtube.com/watch?v=NjYsXuSBZ5U

-then manually create the .env in the server directory so node can log into psql.
+then manually create the .env in the server directory so node can log into psql. could probably also do the global .env method.

 seems that react build folder already contains node_modules